HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 ---

-## CRM-R10 — Hardcoded API keys and secrets exposed in source repositories
+## CRM-R10 (Hardcoded API keys and secrets exposed in source repositories)

 **Risk description:** If a developer accidentally commits an API key, database credential, or other secret into a source code repository, and that repository is later made public, forked, or accessed by an unauthorised party, those credentials could be used to access production systems or third-party services.

-**Threat / Vulnerability:** Developer error; absence of automated pre-commit secret scanning at the time of the incident this control gap was identified; historical commits in repository history predating current controls.
+**Threat / Vulnerability:** Developer error absence of automated pre-commit secret scanning at the time of the incident this control gap was identified historical commits in repository history predating current controls.

-**Existing controls:** GitHub secret scanning enabled on all repositories (detects known credential patterns); secrets manager used for new development; no historical repository history scan has been completed to confirm no legacy exposure remains.
+**Existing controls:** GitHub secret scanning enabled on all repositories (detects known credential patterns) secrets manager used for new development no historical repository history scan has been completed to confirm no legacy exposure remains.

 | | Likelihood | Impact | Rating |
 |---|---|---|---|